-In comparison with 2019, the number of alerts has considerably decreased for both tissues & cells and blood & blood components.
-When compared with 2021, the number of alerts has slightly decreased for the tissues and cells while it has slightly increased for blood and blood components.
+In comparison with the period prior to the Covid-19 pandemic (2019), the number of alerts has considerably decreased for both tissues & cells and blood & blood components, but it has been relatively stable in the last four years.
+When compared with 2022, the number of alerts has slightly decreased for blood and blood components while it has slightly increased for tissues and cells.